Mariana Esnoz

-Mariana Esnoz ([maɾiˈana esˈnos]) (born February 25, 1984, Florida, Buenos Aires, Argentina) is an Argentinean actress and singer.
+Mariana Esnoz ([maɾiˈana esˈnos]) (born February 25, 1984, Florida, Buenos Aires, Argentina) is an Argentinean Actor and singer.

 Career

 Esnoz is best known for her role as Quela Musso in the teen drama Champs 12, where she also sang.
 In 2010 she appeared in two soap operas: Cain and Abel and Date Blind.
 She also starred in the plays Paris in America with Paula Castagnetti, and The Last Supper.